ILCARLO/SalesTaxProblem/README.md

 ### Run tests

-Every test inside the project named SalestaxProblem.Text contains some comments regerd what is going on.
+Every test inside the project named SalestaxProblem.Text contains some comments which describes what is going on.
-You can find a comment
+In every test method you can find the following comment:

 * `// Arrange` which tells us that the code below is just for set up the environment
 * `// Act` which tells us that the code below execute the operation we want to test
 * `//Assert` wich defines everything we have to checkl after the execution.